-Criminal history background checks are required before any person may clinical teach, observe, volunteer, or work in Denton ISD.
+Criminal history background checks are required before any person may clinical teach, observe, volunteer, or work in Denton ISD, whether they observe via in-person or virtually.
 Background checks will be performed each semester, independently if there is a change of assignment.